 Minimizes Urinary Tract Infections

-This statistic is an indication of the percentage of long-term residents who suffered from urinary tract infections.
-While more infections may reflect poorly on a facility's hygiene protocols, it is problematic to compare different facilities due to varying reporting standards.
+This statistic tells you the percentage of long-term care residents who had a UTI.
+Although a higher rate infections could reflect poorly on a facility's cleanliness, it is difficult to compare different nursing homes due to facilities having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication

 In Seymour Crossing, 13.18% of Patients use Anti-Psychotic Medication